Not a Member?

 RSHO-Gold™ is made from the non-genetically modified (non-GMO) cultivars of hemp grown in Europe.
 Only certified seeds of approved low-THC fiber hemp of the EU variety list are used for the cultivation of hemp for the extraction of CBD enriched oil.
 The hemp is cultivated and comply with the high internal quality standards, required for the cultivation of the medicinal plants.
 Farming facilities hold a special permit for the cultivation of hemp, issued by the authorities.

-All extraction processes of the hemp oil meet the strict requirements of the GMP in the pharmaceutical industry.
-CBD oil is extracted from the grinded fibrous stalk parts of the hemp plant by supercritical CO2 fluid technique (SFT) utilizing liquefied CO2 as an extracting solvent, including a high temperature assisted decarboxylation.
+All extraction processes of the hemp oil meet the strict requirements of the GMP.
+Hemp oil is extracted from the ground fibrous stalk parts of the hemp plant by supercritical CO2 fluid technique (SFT) utilizing liquefied CO2 as an extracting solvent, including a high temperature assisted decarboxylation.
 The extraction and decarboxylation process parameters are optimized for a higher cannabinoid yield that results in a phyto-cannabinoid rich hemp oil.
 The extracted hemp oil is subjected to a rigorous analytical testing to ensure the absence of pesticides, microbes and organic solvents according to established acceptance criteria.

 The efficacy of RSHO-Gold™ was not evaluated in clinical trials yet.